-- Is the app secure?
-(This is specially important if you need to input your personal or banking information.)
+Is the app secure?
+(This is especially important if you need to input your personal or banking information.)

 Personal finance apps can be helpful, but when it comes down to it, a generic calendar app is enough to help you stay on track.
 If you’re already a calendar app user, consider creating a sub-calendar with your bill payment schedule.
 Or, if you don’t like the idea of mixing “bill time” with leisure time, you can use a completely separate calendar app to manage your finances.

 Spreadsheets are typically more of a laptop or desktop solution than a smartphone solution (although some software packages let you access your spreadsheets from anywhere).
 Most top budgeting programs include custom-designed spreadsheets, but there are also tons of free spreadsheet templates available for download that work with your default spreadsheet software—even Pinterest is full of them!

 A reliable reminder app can give your bill management system a powerful boost.
 If your bill payment app is lacking when it comes to notification options, a dedicated reminder app can make up for it.
 If you prefer organizing your finances on paper, you can still set up digital alerts to make sure you stay on track.
 And don’t forget to set up a recurring reminder for your weekly “bill time”!

 Using pen and paper to manage your bills might sound completely old school—especially when there are so many digital alternatives available—but some people have much more success creating a payment schedule the analog way.
 There’s just something about writing things down and physically ticking items off a list that can make the process feel more “real” and tangible than doing the digital equivalent on your phone or laptop.
 So if you find yourself slipping on your payments no matter how many apps you download, give paper a try.